QubesOS/qubes-core-admin-client/doc/manpages/qvm-run.rst

    Run the command without GUI forwarding enabled.
 Can be switched back with :option:`--gui`.

+.. option:: --service

+   Start RPC service instead of shell command.
+Specify name of the service in place of *COMMAND* argument.
+You can also specify service argument, appending it to the service name after `+` character.

 .. option:: --colour-output=COLOUR, --color-output=COLOR

    Mark the qube output with given ANSI colour (ie. "31" for red).
 The exact